Alter-Dimensions/beetween/docs/product/team.md

 * **First Principles Thinking:** Do not accept things as they are.
 Break down every problem to its fundamental truths and reason up from there.
 The best idea wins, regardless of who it comes from.
 * **Act with Extreme Urgency:** We operate with a sense of urgency that is orders of magnitude higher than our competitors.
 Every day matters.
 Speed is a feature.
 * **The CEO is the "Head of Product":** All key product and design decisions flow through Ranga to ensure a singular, cohesive vision.
 There is no ambiguity.
 * **No Silos.
 Full-Stack Problem Solving:** You are expected to communicate directly with whomever you need to solve a problem, without intermediaries.
-An engineer talks to a designer.
-A designer talks to the head of product.
+At any point you can ask for clarity Product Manager or Product Owner.
 There are no departments, only a shared mission.
 * **Own Your Work End-to-End:** When you are given a task, you own its success from conception to deployment and beyond.
 There is no "that's not my job."

 ---